Home > Car Accident Compensation QLD | CTP Payout Calculations

 You can seek independent legal advice about eligibility for a CTP claim when you are injured in a car or road accident that was not your fault.
 Our free initial claim assessment can advise:

 Our Queensland compensation lawyers provide legal services on a 100% no-win, no-fee basis.
-Call: 1800 700 125 or email >
+Pay when you win and zero if you lose, Call 1800 700 125 or email us

 Splatt Lawyers provides free advice on a 100% no-win, no-fee basis.
-Call: 1800 700 125
+Call 1800 700 125

 These are the average Queensland motor vehicle accident payout figures: